 In the USA, where pulse oximetry screening is routine for all babies, a large study has reported that death from critical heart defects was reduced by one third in babies offered the screening compared with those who were not offered it.

-Currently only around half of the babies born in the UK are offered this test – meaning around half will not be tested.
 Whether or not a baby has the test depends on the hospital of birth.
 If the NHS was to recommend this test as part of mandatory newborn screening, then all babies born in the UK would be offered it.